-Halo: Reach is the final Bungie-producedHaloFirst-Person Shooter, released September 14, 2010.
-It is a prequel, dealing with the events described in the Expanded Universe novel Halo: The Fall of Reach.
+Halo: Reach is a First-Person Shooter which also happens to be the final Bungie-produced Halo game, released September 14, 2010.
+It is a prequel to the original trilogy, dealing with the events described in the Expanded Universe novel Halo: The Fall of Reach.
 It follows a group of SPARTAN-IIIs (and one SPARTAN-II) called NOBLE Team.
-You take on the role of the newest addition, Noble Six, as you fight through the fall of the human colony.
-It is a completely original game (unlike ODST) and is Darker and Edgier (700,000,000 people die on Reach, you can't change that.)
-The game is also structured more as a war film instead of featuring the Space Opera elements of the main trilogy.Weapons have been overhauled throughout the campaign so that there is no need for Dual Wielding.
-A major new feature is the Armor Abilities, individual upgrades that allow you to customize towards specific objectives such as Active Camouflage, Sprint, Evade, Armor Lock and a Jetpack.
-There is also a great deal of customization; the cosmetic changes you make to your personal Noble Six will transfer into the campaign and the multiplayer matches allow control over almost every aspect.
+You take on the role of the newest addition, Noble Six, as you fight through the fall of the eponymous human colony.
+It has a completely new engine (unlike Halo 3: ODST) and is Darker and Edgier (700,000,000 people die on Reach, and you can't change that).
+The game is also structured more as a war film, as opposed to the Space Opera-esque original trilogy.

 Halo: Reach provides examples of: